 Special Education (Childhood)

-The Special Education program is designed for candidates who possess or meet the requirements for New York State provisional or initial certification in Childhood Education or other area and who seek professional certification in special education (grades 16) and the masters degree.
+The Special Education program is designed for candidates who have already met the requirements for New York State provisional or initial certification in Childhood Education and are seeking professional certification in Special Education (grades 1-6)

-All matriculated students complete a signed program schedule.
+All matriculated students complete and sign a program of study.
 Any change in stated coursework must receive written approval of the assigned faculty advisor.

 Candidates must meet Sage Graduate School admission requirements.
 In addition, applicants to the Special Education program complete an:

 - Interview with an advisor after all materials have been submitted

 - Holds a NYS initial certification in Childhood Education or a closely related field